Your fractional CFO for owner-operated wineries.

 Visibility

-Three-layer audit (classical search + answer-engine + generative AI) calibrated to the boutique-winery vertical.
-AI-search query pack tuned to actual buyer behavior in your AVA, including allocation-list and club-tier search patterns.
-Monthly Monitor briefing tracks how you move against four named regional peers across all three search layers.
+Three-layer audit (classical search + answer-engine + generative AI) calibrated to the boutique-winery segment.
+AI-search query pack tuned to actual buyer behavior in your region, including allocation-list and club-tier search patterns.
+Monthly Monitor briefing tracks your movement across all three search layers; Monitor Plus adds four named regional peers tracked against you.

 Acquisition

-Public-surface channel diagnosis: where is your website, search, and AI visibility delivering attention, and where is it underperforming for the customer types you need?
+Public-surface channel diagnosis: where are your website, search, and AI visibility delivering attention, and where are they underperforming for the customer types you need?
 Buyer Alignment Audit if your public properties are signaling for one buyer type while your margin model needs another.
 Cohort intelligence on which channels your peers are actually winning in.

 Channel-economics analysis (tasting room, DTC, club, wholesale, allocation) draws on your inside spend and attribution data and lives inside an Engage or Manage retainer.
 The Full Business Diagnostic reads the public-surface signal for each channel and names where attention is leaking.